LivTel/Docker_Loki/README.md

 Tests suggest it is better to drip feed the vlm into that ingestion directory one-per-minute in time sequential order.
 Loki/Alloy can ingest many files in parallel in a batch, but at some point it chokes and starts dropping some messages.
 When I ingest a year's worth (365) vlms at once, the Loki logs are full of errors.
 When I ingest one at a time, there are few or none.

+# Deleting
+There are docs for how to do it, but I have not yet got it to work. https://grafana.com/docs/loki/latest/reference/loki-http-api/#request-log-deletion
+On the other hand, re-ingesting takes about 1min per vlm, so it only takes a few hours to delete the entire /mnt/newarchive1/Dockershare/Docker_Loki and re-ingest them all.

 # Still to be done
 * Automatically scrape new vlm as they appear on sdbserver
 * Automate 'this year' in the timestamp.
 Does Alloy default to now if we do not specify a year?